dynamicstrategies/cardano-reward-calculator/README.md

 ### Frontend vs. Backend

-The "Calculator" that the used sees and interacts with is the front end.
-All the calculation logic is coded in the front end and is also available as source code in this repo.
+All the calculation logic of the calculator is coded in the front end and is available as source code in this repo.

-When the user opens the Frontend, it goes and queries the state of the blockchain from a blockchain indexer (that we can call the Backend).
-We have opted for <a href="https://koios.rest/">Koios</a>
+When the user opens the Frontend, it queries the state of the blockchain from a blockchain indexer (that we can call the Backend).
+We have opted to use <a href="https://koios.rest/">Koios</a>
-as our Backend for it being free and maintained by the community
+as our Backend as it is free and maintained by the community

 The following endpoints are used by the Backend: